5 Must-Knows About Eating Habits in Late-Stage Dementia

 Let’s go through some key must-knows about late stage dementia loss of appetite and other common eating challenges.

-Must-know #1: Changes in your loved one’s eating habits in late stage dementia are normal.
+1. Changes in your loved one’s eating habits is normal.

 To start, people living with dementia may experience changes in their diet, including how much they eat and what foods they’re interested in.